wxie2017/wxie2017.github.io/pages/speech/make_best_use_of_communication_style.md

 and loyal, so you can come to me whenever you want to talk.
 If you want to praise me, please do so more privately.
 I will try to avoid any conlict and prefer close relationships with each other.

-Because I am also a little direct - that's the other side of the coin.
-Sometimes I prefer when you get to the point quickly and in a succinct manner.
+Because I am also a little direct - that's the other side of the coin, sometimes I prefer when you get to the point quickly and in a succinct manner.
 This means that I am results-oriented, focused, and competitive.
 I am motivated to get things accomplished.
 When I am showing quick actions and demanding attitude, please remind me my supportive side, so that I will allow you to share feelings and